nautes-labs/website/src/en/guide/user-guide/cluster.md

 }'
 ```

+### Execute virtual cluster registration request

-4. Use the curl command or other tools to execute the API request to register a virtual cluster.
+Use the curl command or other tools to execute the API request to register a virtual cluster.
-After the request is successful, the virtual cluster will be registered as a deployment runtime cluster to the tenant management cluster, and components such as ArgoCD, ArgoRollouts, ExternalSecret, HNC, and Vault-agent will be installed in the virtual cluster.
-For the example of the virtual cluster resource file, refer to the virtual cluster property example in the  [Register Virtual Cluster](deploy-an-application.md#register-virtual-cluster) section.
+After the request is successful, the virtual cluster's resource file will be written to the tenant configuration repository, and the virtual cluster will be registered as a deployment runtime cluster in the tenant management cluster based on the resource file.
+Upon successful registration, components such as ArgoCD, ArgoRollouts, ExternalSecret, HNC, and Vault-agent will be installed in the virtual cluster.

 > If your account is a member of the tenant configuration repository and has write permission to the `main` branch, you can register runtime clusters.

 ## Delete Physical Cluster（API）

 > Please ensure that a physical cluster has been successfully registered.
 >
 > Before deleting the cluster, please ensure that the product configuration manifest has been successfully deleted.
 For more information, refer to the [Delete Product Configuration Manifest (Command-Line)](clean-environment.md#delete-runtime-environment) section or the deletion sections (API) in [Maintain Deployment Runtime](deployment-runtime.md), [Maintain Environment](environment.md), [Maintain Code Repository](code-repo.md), [Maintain Project](project.md), [Maintain Product](product.md).

+### Compose physical cluster deletion request

-1. Generate an API request example by API definition `Cluster_DeleteCluster` and add the access token as a request header.
+Compose an API request example by API definition `Cluster_DeleteCluster` and add the access token as a request header.

 ```Shell
     curl -X 'DELETE' \